Chart Color Schemes

 Swan View - Greenmount - Midvale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Swan View - Greenmount - Midvale, as per the latest Census evaluation, 89.4% of dwellings were houses, with the remaining 10.6% being other types such as semi-detached homes, apartments, or other dwelling structures.
-In comparison, Perth metropolitan area had 94.8% houses and 5.1% other dwellings.
-The home ownership rate in Swan View - Greenmount - Midvale was 34.0%, with mortgaged dwellings at 45.0% and rented ones at 21.0%.
-The median monthly mortgage repayment in the area was $1,733, lower than Perth metro's average of $1,950.
-The median weekly rent figure was recorded at $300, compared to Perth metro's $330.
-Nationally, Swan View - Greenmount - Midvale's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+In Swan View - Greenmount - Midvale, as per the latest Census, 89.4% of dwellings were houses, with the remaining 10.6% being semi-detached, apartments, or other types.
+This compares to Perth metro's 94.8% houses and 5.1% other dwellings.
+Home ownership in Swan View - Greenmount - Midvale stood at 34.0%, with mortgaged dwellings at 45.0% and rented ones at 21.0%.
+The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,950.
+The median weekly rent was $300, compared to Perth metro's $330.
+Nationally, Swan View - Greenmount - Midvale's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing